anjith2006/RotationalInvarianFacedetection/README.md

 ## Requirements

-OpenCV compiled with python, numpy
+OpenCV compiled with python, numpy, dlib (for example 2)

 ## Running

-Just clone the repo and run 'python demo.py'
+1. Face detection: Just clone the repo and run 'python main.py' for simple face detection

+2. Face detection and landmark detection : Run 'python main_dlib_ri.py' for face landmark as well (this one requires dlib to be installed)

 ## Citation